 However, even the most comprehensive modelling and uncertainty analysis study cannot completely rule out the potential for unwanted outcomes.
 Decisions on developments are often accompanied by a set of conditions.
 These can be aimed at reducing uncertainty by addressing knowledge gaps, for instance through additional field investigations.
 They can also stipulate requirements to monitor the responses to the development of groundwater, surface water and ecology.
-Uncertainty analysis and sensitivity analysis, however, can greatly assist in setting such conditions and can justify reducing the need for some conditions that may otherwise be invoked to cover for limitations in the assessment.
-Uncertainty analysis and sensitivity analysis can also help in identifying the most important knowledge gaps to be addressed and in designing monitoring strategies.
-Modelling methods can also be applied in a formal data-worth analysis (i.e. expanding on the above) to identify where as-yet-ungathered data may most effectively reduce the uncertainties of decision-critical predictions, which can help objectively prioritise monitoring strategies.
+Uncertainty analysis and sensitivity analysis, however, can greatly assist in setting such conditions.
+Sensitivity analysis, as a complementary part of an uncertainty analysis, identifies which parameters contribute most to predictive uncertainty and it also identifies which parameters are constrained by the currently available observations.
+These insights can help in identifying the most important knowledge gaps to be addressed and in designing monitoring strategies.
+Modelling methods can also be applied in a formal data worth analysis (i.e. expanding on the above) to identify where as-yet-ungathered data may most effectively reduce the uncertainties of decision-critical predictions, which can help objectively prioritise monitoring strategies.